Who is eligible to apply?

 Where is the John Jay Institute campus?

-We are located in the quiet community of Langhorne Manor, Pennsylvania just on the outskirts of the historic city of Philadelphia.
-The main feature of our campus is a 1903 manor house that serves both as a home for the fellows during their residency, and as the academic facility that includes their classroom and study spaces.
+We are located in the quiet community of Langhorne Manor, Pennsylvania just on the outskirts of Cairn University.
+Fairview Manor, the home of the John Jay Institute, is a magestic Tudor-style mansion circa 1888 which serves both as a home for the Fellows during their residency, and as the academic facility that includes their classroom and study spaces.
+Fairview Manor is just a short 30-minute drive or train ride from the historic city of Philadelphia.

 What is a typical day like?

 Classes are conducted Monday through Thursday in the Socratic teaching method.
 Each class day is framed by morning and evening prayer services that encourage common prayer, Scripture meditation, spiritual reflection, and service.
 Daily assigned readings (often up to 150 pages) with response papers are required, and three hours are spent in class discussing the readings.
 Fridays are generally field studies to visit historic sites or contemporary leaders or institutions.
-There are often 1-2 other social occasions with outside figures per week.
+Weekly hospitality events include Wednesday Tea and Thursday dinners (prepared and hosted by the Fellows) to which special guests are invited.
 Weekends are usually free for personal reflection, attending church, and experiencing the area.
+Distant travel away from campus (e.g., home) on the weekends is frowned upon.

 Where might an externship placement be?

-Each is personally tailored to the individual fellow’s vocational interests.
+Each externship is personally tailored to the individual fellow’s vocational interests.
 Placements vary widely and have included: the U.S. Congress, U.S. State Department, the International Arts Movement, International Justice Mission, the Heritage Foundation, Hudson Institute, Center for Strategic and International Studies, Foreign Policy Research Institute, Ethics and Public Policy Center, Alliance Defense Fund, Americans United for Life, Institute on Religion and Democracy, Opportunity International, and many others including domestic and foreign governments, think tanks, university centers, and NGOs.
+Many Fellows forego the externship for full-time employment, often in one of the locations mentioned above.

 Is there a cost?